Hemorrhagic septicemia: Epidemiology

-Three factors affect the global distribution of HS: climatic conditions, husbandry practices and the species of animal.
+Three factors affect the global distribution of HS: climatic conditions, husbandry practices, and the species of animal.
 For example, in 1981, Sri Lanka was a good example of different distribution patterns because it had a variety of agroclimatic regions and different husbandry practices.
 Consequently, Sri Lanka had distinct endemic and non-endemic areas for HS.
 The disease was almost non-existent where there was a predominance of hills.
-Here, the climatic conditions were mild and also temperate dairy breeds were reared.
-In contrast to this, in the warmer dry plains, where there were seasonal heavy rains and indigenous cattle, buffaloes and zebu cattle, the disease was endemic.
-Occasional sporadic outbreaks happened in areas with topography, climate and animals that were between these extremes.
+Here, the climatic conditions were mild, and temperate dairy breeds were reared.
+In contrast to this, in the warmer dry plains, where there were seasonal heavy rains and indigenous cattle, buffaloes, and zebu cattle, the disease was endemic.
+Occasional sporadic outbreaks happened in areas with topography, climate, and animals that were between these extremes.

 Generally, South Asia is the area of highest prevalence and incidence of HS.
-This is attributed to radical changes in weather between seasons, animal debilitation caused by seasonal scarcities of fodder and the pressures of the work that animals do, e.g. draught animals.
-The disease also occurs, but to a lesser extent, in the Middle East and Africa.
-Predisposing conditions are not as clearly defined as in South Asia.
+This is attributed to radical changes in weather between seasons, animal debilitation caused by seasonal scarcities of fodder, and physical stressors related to the work that these animals perform.
+The disease also occurs, to a lesser extent, in the Middle East and Africa.
+Predisposing conditions are not as clearly defined for those locations as in South Asia.

 In India from 1974–1986, HS was responsible for the highest mortality rate of infectious diseases in buffaloes and cattle, and was second in its morbidity rate in the same animals.
 When compared to foot and mouth disease, rinderpest, anthrax and black leg, HS accounted for 58.7% of the deaths due to these five endemic diseases.

 Hemorrhagic septicemia is the most important bacterial disease of cattle and buffaloes in Pakistan.
-In Pakistan, it is a disease of great economic importance.
-In the Punjab province alone, the financial losses due to HS were estimated to be more than 2.17 billion Pakistani rupees (equivalent to 58 million USD) in 1996.
-According to farmers' opinions in a participatory disease surveillance (PDS) done in Karachi, HS is more important than foot and mouth disease (FMD) and this is due to the higher mortality rate and the greater economic impact of HS.
+In Pakistan, it is a disease of great economic importance; in the Punjab province alone, the financial losses due to HS were estimated to be more than 2.17 billion Pakistani rupees (equivalent to 58 million USD) in 1996.
+According to farmers' opinions in a participatory disease surveillance (PDS) done in Karachi, HS is more important than foot and mouth disease (FMD), and this is due to the higher mortality rate and the greater economic impact of HS.